 Imagine spending Christmas morning by yourself out on the moors, with no presents and no companionship.

 Later, you are ridiculed, beaten and locked away, denied Christmas dinner, and you hear people feasting, laughing, and making merry.
 You hear a brass band arrive, then hear lively music below and the occupants dancing.

 You sit by yourself, beaten and cut off from human contact, an outcast, as you've always been.

-Heathcliff is in low spirits, knowing that Catherine through her time at Thrushcross Grange has found new friends, the Lintons, and that he can never hope to compete with Edgar Linton's wealth and social standing, with his education and breeding, with his cleanliness and fine clothes.
-Heathcliff has a new worry: Edgar will be a rival for Catherine's affection.
+Heathcliff is in low spirits, knowing that Catherine, after spending time at Thrushcross Grange, has found new friends, the Lintons.
+He knows he can never hope to compete with Edgar Linton's wealth and social standing, with his education and breeding, with his cleanliness and fine clothes.
+Heathcliff now has a new worry: Edgar will be a rival for Catherine's affections.

 Nelly comes to his rescue and builds up his self-esteem, convincing him to clean himself up, so that he won't feel inferior.
 Heathcliff does so and dons one of Mr. Earnshaw's suits and is in better spirits when the Linton's call.

 Hindley spots Heathcliff dressed up and sets out to embarrass him in front of everyone, claiming he is attempting the coxcomb (trying to be a dandy).
 He roughly shoves him back and orders he be taken out of the room and confined to the garret until dark.
 When Hindley notices Heathcliff's groomed hair, he threatens to pull it.

 Edgar Linton remarks on Heathcliff's long hair and Heathcliff flings hot apple sauce all over his perceived rival.